MaterializeInc/materialize/doc/user/content/get-started.md

 * Simulating a failure to see active replication in action

 {{< note >}}
-We are rolling out Early Access to the new, cloud-native version of Materialize.
-[Sign up](https://materialize.com/register/) to get on the list! 🚀
+Ready to get hands-on with Materialize?
+[Sign up](https://materialize.com/register/) to get started! 🚀
 {{</ note >}}

 ## Set up